akshayshelke1/ecommerce-realtime-log-analytics/Step 4: Setting up S3 bucket for Log Collection & Storage/readme.md

 - Go to the AWS S3 Console: S3 Console.
 - Click Create Bucket.
-- Name your bucket (e.g., my-log-bucket) and choose a region.
+- Name your bucket (e.g., my-build-bucket) and choose a region.
 - Leave the other settings as default and click Create.
-- Upload Sample Data:
+- Upload Sample Data.

+**Test Input (Sample Log File)**

 Upload some sample log files (e.g., .log, .csv, or .json) to the bucket.

-**Test Input (Sample Log File)**

 ```bash
 timestamp,user_id,action,page,status_code,amount_spent